Driving a Sustainable Economy

 - The proposed standards could largely be met by using existing, cost-effective technologies that improve the performance of cars powered by traditional internal combustion engines.

-Stronger standards are also key to promoting advanced vehicle technologies, which will help make the domestic auto industry globally competitive.
+Stronger standards are key to promoting advanced vehicle technologies, which will help make the domestic auto industry globally competitive.
 In February 2011, Ceres partnered with Citi Investment research to produce Electric Vehicles; Perspectives on a Growing Investment Theme, on the viability of the growing electric vehicle industry, and the policy framework needed to support the industry.

 Developing a Clean Fuel Standard